 - Liability disputes involving technical points of law or expert evidence.

-In personal injury work, his practice predominantly involves claims with life-changing or catastrophic consequences.
-He is experienced with accommodation claims, care regimes and PPOs in the context of serious limb trauma, spinal injury, and brain damage claims.
-These instructions are predominantly from insurers.
+- Quantum involving life-changing or catastrophic injuries.
+He is familiar with the nuances of accommodation claims, care regimes and PPOs in the context of serious limb trauma, spinal injury, and brain damage claims.

 Recent Notable Cases